wamp-proto/wamp-proto/rfc/text/advanced/ap_pubsub_subscription_meta_api.md

 ###### wamp.subscription.on_subscribe

 Fired when a session is added to a subscription.

-**Event Arguments**
+The event payload consists of positional arguments:

-- `session|id`: ID of the session being added to a subscription.
+* `session|id`: ID of the session being added to a subscription.
-- `subscription|id`: ID of the subscription to which the session is being added.
+* `subscription|id`: ID of the subscription to which the session is being added.

 ###### wamp.subscription.on_unsubscribe

 Fired when a session is removed from a subscription.

-**Event Arguments**
+The event payload consists of positional arguments:

-- `session|id`: ID of the session being removed from a subscription.
+* `session|id`: ID of the session being removed from a subscription.
-- `subscription|id`: ID of the subscription from which the session is being removed.
+* `subscription|id`: ID of the subscription from which the session is being removed.

 ###### wamp.subscription.on_delete

 Fired when a subscription is deleted after the last session attached to it has been removed.

-**Arguments**
+The event payload consists of positional arguments:

-- `session|id`: ID of the last session being removed from a subscription.
+* `session|id`: ID of the last session being removed from a subscription.
-- `subscription|id`: ID of the subscription being deleted.
+* `subscription|id`: ID of the subscription being deleted.